GopikasriGundlapalli/Portfolio-Website/README.md

 Displays my email and LinkedIn profile for professional networking opportunities.

-Responsiveness & User Experience:
+3. Responsiveness & User Experience:

 The website is fully responsive, ensuring a seamless experience across desktops, tablets, and mobile devices.

-Technologies Used:
+TECHNOLOGIES USED :
 4. HTML5: Structuring content for accessibility and readability.

 5. CSS3: Styling and enhancing visual appeal with responsive design.
 6.
 7. JavaScript: Adding interactivity and dynamic behavior.

-Key Takeaways:
+KEY TAKEAWAYS :
 7. Strengthened my front-end development skills through this project.

 8. Gained experience in designing and implementing user-friendly, modern, and responsive websites.